 The disciplines of ‘astronomy’ and ‘astrology’ often confuse many people.
 And it’s not just because they sound so similar.
 After all, they both share a common origin and a deep connection with the celestial heavens.
 Furthermore, both studies continue to increase in popularity with each passing year.
 Most everyone, for instance, knows their zodiac sign and each year astrology sites perform millions of readings for true believers or those looking for some kind of guidance from above.
-Meanwhile, popular astronomy sites like Space.com attracts millions of unique visitors each and every month.
+Meanwhile, popular astronomy sites continue to attract millions of unique visitors each and every month.

 “Astronomers examine the positions, motions, and properties of celestial objects.
 Astrology attempts to study how those positions, motions, and properties affect people and events on Earth.” (skyandtelescope.com).

 Is there any science behind astrology?

 It’s astrology that tells you what kind of day you will have every time you go through that ‘horoscope’ section in your newspaper.
 However, modern-day astronomy has nothing at all to do with human behavior.
 In other words, there is no way you can imagine an astrologer working at NASA!

 Astrology is more of a pseudo-science that revolves around the belief that the position of planetary objects, such as the Sun, Moon and planets, during an individual’s birth have a major role in determining that person’s present and future.
 In addition to horoscopes, the field of astrology extends to tarot cards, psychic reading, numerology, and palmistry.
 Nevertheless, astrology, makes no attempt to measure its predictive human behavior results.
 Astrology not being a science also means that universities do not offer accredited degrees in the subject.